-223 Due to budget constraints, Great Seneca Accounting will focus on implementing the higher priority

-226 This is accomplished by Great Seneca Accounting comparing the prioritized Subcategories contained in

-227 Section 3's Table 3-1 and Table 3-2 with the outcomes that the example solution supports.
+Due to budget constraints, Great Seneca Accounting will focus on implementing the higher priority security and privacy controls that were identified in the organization's two Target Profiles first.
+The company will then focus on implementing lower priority controls when more funding becomes available.
+This is accomplished by Great Seneca Accounting comparing the prioritized Subcategories contained in Section 3's Table 3-1 and Table 3-2 with the outcomes that the example solution supports.

-228 By comparing its Cybersecurity Framework Target Profile (Table 3-1) with the Subcategories supported that comparison of the example solution's capabilities and Great Seneca's privacy-related architecture

-- 229 by the example solution that are shown in Volume B's Appendix F, Great Seneca Accounting determines - that the example solution will help it achieve its desired Cybersecurity Framework Target Profile - 231 outcomes.

-Great Seneca performs a similar comparison of the Privacy Framework Target Profile in Table 3-2 with the Subcategories supported by the example solution that are shown in Volume B's Appendix H. From

-235 goals, Great Seneca determines that the example solution provided in this practice guide will help it to

-- achieve the privacy-related outcomes that were identified in Table 3-2's Privacy Framework Target - 237 Profile.
+By comparing its Cybersecurity Framework Target Profile (Table 3-1) with the Subcategories supported by the example solution that are shown in Volume B's Appendix F, Great Seneca Accounting determines that the example solution will help it achieve its desired Cybersecurity Framework Target Profile outcomes.
+Great Seneca performs a similar comparison of the Privacy Framework Target Profile in Table 3-2 with the Subcategories supported by the example solution that are shown in Volume B's Appendix H. From that comparison of the example solution's capabilities and Great Seneca's privacy-related objectives, Great Seneca determines that the example solution provided in this practice guide will help it to achieve the privacy-related outcomes that were identified in Table 3-2's Privacy Framework Target Profile.

-238 5.2.1 Identifying and Tailoring the Baseline Controls
+5.2.1 Identifying and Tailoring the Baseline Controls

-Now that Great Seneca Accounting understands how the Target Profiles will help prioritize the implementation of the high-level security and privacy goals shown in Figure 5-3, they would like to look

-- 241 more closely at the NIST SP 800-53 controls it will initially implement in its new BYOD architecture.
-This - 242 will help Great Seneca identify the capabilities it will deploy first to meet its architecture needs. - 243 Figure 5-3 Security and Privacy Goals
+Now that Great Seneca Accounting understands how the Target Profiles will help prioritize the implementation of the high-level security and privacy objectives shown in Figure 5-2, they would like to look more closely at the NIST SP 800-53 controls it will initially implement in its new BYOD architecture.
+This will help Great Seneca identify the capabilities it will deploy first to meet its architecture needs.

+Figure 5-2 Security and Privacy Objectives

-- 244 Volume B's Appendices E and F provide a list of the controls that the example solution implements, - including how the controls in the example solution align to the Subcategories in both the Cybersecurity - 246 Framework and Privacy Framework.
-Because these controls only focus on the example solution, Great - 247 Seneca will need to implement additional controls that address the unique risks associated with its - 248 environment. - 249 To help identify the specific controls Great Seneca Accounting will be implementing to support the new - 250 BYOD architecture, it uses the NIST RMF process to manage security and privacy risk for its systems.
-The - 251 organization decides to follow the RMF guidance in NIST SP 800-37 [7] to conduct security and privacy - risk assessments as it continues preparing to design its new solution.
+Volume B's Appendices E and F provide a list of the controls that the example solution implements, including how the controls in the example solution align to the Subcategories in both the Cybersecurity Framework and Privacy Framework.
+Because these controls only focus on the example solution, Great Seneca will need to implement additional controls that address the unique risks associated with its environment.

+To help identify the specific controls Great Seneca Accounting will be implementing to support the new BYOD architecture, it uses the NIST RMF process to manage security and privacy risk for its systems.
+The organization decides to follow the RMF guidance in NIST SP 800-37 [7] to conduct security and privacy risk assessments as it continues preparing to design its new solution.

-253 5.3 Great Seneca Accounting Performs a Risk Assessment
+5.3 Great Seneca Accounting Performs a Risk Assessment

 Great Seneca Accounting completes a security risk assessment by using the guidance in NIST SP 800-30 [8] and the Mobile Threat Catalogue [5] to identify cybersecurity threats to the organization.
 The company then uses the NIST PRAM [6] to perform a privacy risk assessment.
-Appendices F and G in this document describe these risk assessments in more detail.
+Appendix F and Appendix G in this document describe these risk assessments in more detail.
 These risk assessments produce two significant conclusions:

-- Great Seneca Accounting finds similar cybersecurity threats in its environment and problematic data actions for employee privacy as those discussed in NIST SP 1800-22, validating that the controls discussed in the example solution are relevant to their environment. - The organization determines that it has a high-impact system, based on the impact guidance in NIST FIPS 200, Minimum Security Requirements for Federal Information and Information Systems and needs to implement more controls beyond those identified in NIST SP 1800-22 and its Target Profiles to support the additional system components in its own solution (e.g., underlying - 266 OS, the data center where the equipment will reside).
+- 1. Great Seneca Accounting finds similar cybersecurity threats in its environment and problematic data actions for employee privacy as those discussed in NIST SP 1800-22, validating that the controls discussed in the example solution are relevant to their environment. - The organization determines that it has a high-impact system, based on the impact guidance in NIST FIPS 200, Minimum Security Requirements for Federal Information and Information Systems [9], and needs to implement more controls beyond those identified in NIST SP 1800-22 and its Target Profiles to support the additional system components in its own solution (e.g., underlying OS, the data center where the equipment will reside).